-In 2021, the Brazilian port sector, including both public ports and private terminals, handled 1.210 billion tonnes of cargo.
-This number represented a growth of 4.8 per cent compared to 2020, according to a survey carried out by ANTAQ.
-Regarding the main cargos handled, iron ore continues to lead the list in terms of quantity: 370.4 million tonnes were handled in 2021, a 4 per cent increase from 2020.
-In 2021, Commodities trade led to an increase in activity in ports in the north of Brazil (i.e., within the Northern Arc) of over 5 per cent in volume.
+In 2022, the Brazilian port sector, including both public ports and private terminals, handled 1.209 billion tonnes of cargo.
+This number represented a decrease of 0.40 per cent compared to 2021, according to a survey carried out by ANTAQ.
+Regarding the main cargo handled, iron ore continues to lead the list in terms of quantity: 361 million tonnes were handled in 2022.